DataDog/hiring-engineers/answers.md

 First thing I did was take a quick read through the guides and see what the assessment consisted of.

-Setting up test environment:
+Setting up test environment.

 Assessment:
-1. Collecting Metrics:
+1. Collecting Metrics
-2. Visualizing Data:
+2. Visualizing Data
 3. Monitoring Data
 4. Collecting APM Data
 5. Final/Bonus Questions